AI Bot Experiment on Reddit Sparks Ethics Outcry, Prompts Calls for Transparency in Digital Research

 April 28, 2025

-Moderators rejected the researchers' justification, asserting that previous studies had been conducted ethically without involving non-consenting human subjects.
+The CMV Mod Team expressed that the researchers' justification for the experiment was insufficient, noting that similar studies have been conducted ethically without involving non-consenting human subjects.

 Get a daily email with more AI stories